neovim/neovim/src/nvim/xdiff/README.txt

 The files in this directory come from the xdiff implementation in git.
-You can find it here: https://github.com/git/git/tree/master/xdiff The files were last updated 2018 September 10.
+You can find it here: https://github.com/git/git/tree/master/xdiff The files were last updated August 31, 2021 from git release v.2.33.0

 This is originally based on libxdiff, which can be found here: http://www.xmailserver.org/xdiff-lib.html